heuer/segno/docs/colorful-qrcodes.rst

 Sets the color of the dark modules of the version information.

-Micro QR Codes don't have any version information.
+Micro QR Codes and QR Codes lesser than version 7 don't carry any version information.

 .. image:: _static/colorful/version_dark.png
     :alt: Picture showing the dark version modules